 Support new strategies with data.

 The entire enterprise can act with greater confidence when all data has been accounted for in a central data warehouse or other datastore.
-Employees at all levels can now propose new strategies and support their ideas with historical and real-time data, increasing innovation and agile thinking.
+Employees can propose new strategies and support their ideas with data, increasing innovation.
+There may be additional benefits depending on your organization's use of SSOT.
+Let's now explore the challenges that come with shifting to SSOT principles.

 Challenges for Single Source of Truth Adoption